lemlac/mulem/docs/parsing.md

 : expr
 ```

-If the `do` token appears while in block parsing or tuple parsing mode and `do` is not at the end of a line, then the parser will switch to `do`-parsing until a new-line or comma.
-If `do` is at the end of a line, it will start a new block with increased indentation.
+If the `do` token appears, a new sequence will be added to the stack.
+If there's a new line after, it will switch to block parsing until indentation ends.
+If another token appears, it will switch into line parsing until the end of the line or another delimiter ot closer appears.

 ```
 do expr; expr